vampirepapi/shitcode/tufplus/sorting/bubbleSort.md

 - ⚙️ **Time complexity**: O(n log n)
 - 📦 **Space complexity**: O(1) (not counting the recursion stack)

-### Some Facts About Bubble Sort
+### Some Facts About Quick Sort
-- The Unix `sort()` utility uses bubble sort.
+- The Unix `sort()` utility uses Quick sort.
-- Bubble sort is an in-place sorting algorithm, so its space complexity is O(1).
+- Quick sort is an in-place sorting algorithm, so its space complexity is O(1).
-- Bubble sort is not stable, meaning it does not preserve the order of equal elements.
+- Quick sort is not stable, meaning it does not preserve the order of equal elements.

 ****